Hazza3100/Hazza3100/README.md

 A͟b͟o͟u͟t͟ ͟m͟e͟
 - 🌱 Language: English/French
 - 👀 Interested in Botting | Simple Scripts | Twitch
-- 🌱 I work with Requests | Twitch | Website Automation
+- 🌱 I work with Requests | Selenium | More
 <!---
 Hazza3100/Hazza3100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.